Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • Neoplasms in the prostate.

-Female hormonal pills (estrogen, progesterone) can be both beneficial and harmful.
+Female hormonal pills (estrogen, progesterone) can bring both benefit and harm.
 Much in this case depends on the correct application.

 Estroferm

-The lack of natural estrogens can be compensated with the help of Estroferm, which stabilizes the work of the ovaries, and also reduces the severity of adverse symptoms during menopause.
-The drug is not a contraceptive, therefore it cannot become a protection against an unplanned pregnancy.
+The lack of natural estrogens can be compensated with the help of the drug Estroferm, which stabilizes the functioning of the ovaries and also reduces the severity of adverse symptoms during menopause.
+The drug is not a contraceptive, so it cannot protect against unplanned pregnancy.

-If taking the drug could not normalize the menstrual cycle, and the discharge continues to be irregular, additional studies should be carried out to determine the exact cause of the imbalance of hormones in the body.
+If taking the drug has not been able to normalize the menstrual cycle, and the discharge continues to be irregular, additional studies should be performed to determine the exact cause of the hormone imbalance in the body.

-With long-term treatment with the use of the drug Estroferm, it becomes necessary to undergo regular preventive examinations.
+With long-term treatment with the use of the drug Estroferm, there is a need to undergo regular preventive examinations.
 The medication should be stopped if:

-1. the functioning of the cardiovascular system worsens (blood clots appear, circulatory stagnation occurs, blood pressure rises);
+1. the functioning of the cardiovascular system worsens (blood clots appear, stagnation of blood circulation occurs, blood pressure rises);

 2. yellowness of the sclera and skin is observed;